abntazim-1/RAG-with-Citation/README.md

 Document Ingestion – Local documents are loaded and preprocessed.

-Embedding Generation – Each document chunk is converted into a dense vector using sentence-transformers/all-MiniLM-L6-v2.
+Embedding Generation – Each document chunk is converted into a dense vector using `intfloat/e5-large-v2` (configurable in `src/embedding.py`).

 Vector Indexing – The vectors are stored in a VectorStoreIndex (from LlamaIndex).